Twitch publicly launches its free broadcasting software, Twitch Studio – TechCrunch

 The software, which was only available in closed beta until today, will detect the user’s mic, webcam, monitor resolution, bitrate and more through a guided setup process.
 Streamers can then choose from a variety of starter layouts and overlays that will help them personalize their stream’s look-and-feel.

-Once live on Twitch, the software will also help streamers to interact with the online community and viewers, including by way of built-in alerts, an activity feed, and integrated Twitch chat.
+Once live on Twitch, the software will also help streamers interact with the online community and viewers, including by way of built-in alerts, an activity feed and integrated Twitch chat.

 As the company previously explained, many people have thought about streaming but gave up on doing so because the process was too difficult.
 The new software aims to get them over that hurdle of setting up a stream for the first time.

 As the streamer becomes more knowledgable and capable, they may outgrow their need for Twitch Studio — and that would be fine.
-The goal was to get them involved with Twitch streaming in the first place, not necessarily keep them on the platform longer-term.
+The goal is to get them involved with Twitch streaming in the first place, not necessarily keep them on the platform longer-term.

 Twitch Studio is currently available only on Windows PCs, not Mac, iOS or Android “at this time,” Twitch says — a hint that cross-platform support could come further down the road.
-However, in the near-term, Twitch is working to better integrate the software with other Twitch functionality as well as roll out tools that make it easier to chat and engage viewers.
+However, in the near-term, Twitch is working to better integrate the software with other Twitch functionality, as well as roll out tools that make it easier to chat and engage viewers.

 Twitch says the new Twitch Studio software is available today, in beta, for anyone on Windows 7 or newer.